igormironchik/gif-tools/README.md

 * `Wayland` is not supported in recorder.

-* Non-primary monitors do not allow adjusting recording area, unable to move recording area from primary screen to secondary.
+* Non-primary monitors do not allow adjust recording area, unable to move recording area from primary screen to secondary.
 [Corresponding issue](https://github.com/igormironchik/gif-tools/issues/3).
 I can't work on this problem because of hardware problems (I don't have second monitor, only